ringcentral/ringcentral-js/README.md

 # Page visibility

-You can use any of the libraties that work with the [Page Visibility API](http://www.w3.org/TR/page-visibility/), such as [visibility.js](https://github.com/ai/visibilityjs).
+You can use any of the libraries that work with the [Page Visibility API](http://www.w3.org/TR/page-visibility/), such as [visibility.js](https://github.com/ai/visibilityjs).

 This allows tracking the visibility of the page/tab/window/frame so that the application can react accordingly.
 Following are some actions that the application may wish to take whenever it becomes visible:

 - Check authentication
-- Reload/resync time-sensitinve information from the server
+- Reload/resync time-sensitive information from the server
 - Send heartbeats to the server

 Another usage is to reduce the number of Call Log or Messages reloads when the application is not visible.
 The SDK does